 \subsection{Quasi-isogenies and the Beilinson fiber sequence}

 Recall that Proposition \ref{isogeny_GDM}, which was key in proving Theorem \hyperref[thm:a]{A}, asserts that for every ring $R$ the induced map $\TC(R \otimes_\SS \FF_p;\ZZ_p) \to \TC(R/p; \ZZ_p)$ is a quasi-isogeny.
 Our proof in Section \ref{sec:square} relied on $\K$-theory.
-Altenatively we can now also deduce this fact directly from Theorem~\ref{isogenyTHH}, which implies that $\THH(R \otimes_\SS \FF_p) \to \THH(R/p)$ is a quasi-isogeny of cyclotomic spectra and therefore $\TC(R \otimes_\SS \FF_p;\ZZ_p) \to \TC(R/p; \ZZ_p)$ is a quasi-isogeny of spectra.
-In this section we want to take this a step further and prove a cyclotomic version of Theorem \hyperref[thm:a]{A}.
+Alternatively we can now also deduce this fact directly from Theorem~\ref{isogenyTHH}, which implies that $\THH(R \otimes_\SS \FF_p) \to \THH(R/p)$ is a quasi-isogeny of cyclotomic spectra and therefore $\TC(R \otimes_\SS \FF_p;\ZZ_p) \to \TC(R/p; \ZZ_p)$ is a quasi-isogeny of spectra.
+This immediately implies also the following variant of Theorem \hyperref[thm:a]{A}.